Movers and SHAKERS

 OPEC’s Rift Impacts U.S. Energy Markets, Including Alternative

 Oil prices are almost 40% higher than they began the year.
 Should the 5% dip over the past week be cause for concern among energy investors?
 Perhaps the reasons for the dip, impact on competition, and the U.S. production level ought to attract the most focus.

-The volatility comes after an aborted meeting of OPEC+, the outcome of which was expected to be an agreement to increase output undoing 2020 cuts implemented as the economic lockdowns caused a worldwide glut of crude oil.
-Instead, OPEC+, which includes the original OPEC cartel members and their oil-producing allies, failed to reach an outcome.
+The volatility comes after an aborted meeting of OPEC+, the outcome of which was expected to result in an agreement to increase output, undoing 2020 cuts implemented as the economic lockdowns caused a worldwide glut of crude oil.
+Instead, OPEC+, which includes the original OPEC cartel members and their oil-producing allies, failed to reach an agreement.

 The Agreement that Didn’t Happen

 The expected agreement that would have increased world oil production fell apart because of a conflict between Saudi Arabia and the U.A.E.
-The U.A.E. asked to have its production target increased, which would expand its percentage of combined OPEC output.
+The U.A.E. asked to have its production target increased, this would have expanded its percentage of combined OPEC output.
 Increasing one country’s overall share has a tendency to create conflict.
-The cartel only stays united with minimum conflict, and they only act with a unanimous vote.
-The current outcome of “status quo” where the countries are expected to operate under the existing Covid era limited output will have the effect of keeping oil prices high, but perhaps cut into potential revenue for the members involved.
+The cartel has stayed united with minimum open conflict, and they only act with a unanimous vote.
+The current outcome of “status quo” where the countries are expected to operate under the existing Covid era limited output will have the effect of keeping oil prices high but perhaps cut into potential revenue for the members involved.

 U.S. Oil Prices vs. International